mehradsadeghi/laravel-filter-querystring/README.md

 | mehrad   | mehrad<i></i>@example.com  | mehrad123  |  20  | 2020-09-01 |
 | reza     | reza<i></i>@example.com    | reza123    |  20  | 2020-10-01 |

-If the `in` arguments was not specified, The result of query would be only one record (`mehrad`).
+If the `in` argument was not specified, The result of query would be only one record (`mehrad`).

-Example:
+Another example:

 In your query:
 ```php